 There is a Reciprocal Health Care Agreement between Australia and the Netherlands.
 Under this agreement, you can get urgent or emergency medical treatment in the Netherlands' public hospital system by providing your valid Medicare card.

-The Reciprocal Health Care Agreement does not:
+The Reciprocal Health Care Agreement doesn't:

 - cover treatment in private hospitals or as a private patient in a public hospital

-- replace the need for private travel health insurance.
+- replace the need for travel insurance.

 Where to get help